 Q: I live out of state, can I open carry in Texas?

 A: Yes.
-There is not a residency restriction legally open carry as long as you have a handgun license with Texas reciprocity.
+There is not residency restriction legally open carry as long as you have a handgun license with Texas reciprocity.